17 July 2017

 Corinna Wood interviews Dr. Aviva Romm

 In preparation for the annual fall Southeast Wise Women Herbal Conference, Corinna Wood interviews Aviva Romm about her work with supporting women in "overcoming overwhelm" and getting out of S.O.S.
-(Survival Overdrive Syndrome), as well as some of the root causes around trauma and oppression that contribute to these health issues in the first place.
+(Survival Overdrive Syndrome), as well as some of the root causes of trauma and oppression that contribute to these health issues in the first place.
 Aviva Romm is a midwife, herbalist, and Yale-trained MD, bridging the best of traditional medicine with good science for over three decades.

 Corinna: Aviva, what is SOS, and how does it impact women you see in your practice?